Rock and Roll (Led Zeppelin song)

-"Rock and Roll" is a song by English rock band Led Zeppelin, which was first released as the second track from the band's fourth album in 1971.
-The song includes a guest appearance by the Rolling Stones pianist Ian Stewart.
-In 1972 Robert Christgau called it "simply the most dynamic hard-rock song in the music."
+"Rock and Roll" is a song by the English rock band Led Zeppelin, released as the second track on their fourth studio album in 1971.
+The song contains a guest performance by original Rolling Stones' pianist and co-founder Ian Stewart.

-Recording
+Composition

+The song is performed in the key of A major at a relatively fast tempo of 170 beats per minute.
+The main guitar riff performed by Jimmy Page has been described as "simple but incredibly effective" which "[leaves] space for Jones, and especially, the powerhouse drumming of Bonham to drive things along."
+The opening riff is double-tracked in stereo audio.
+A third, more distorted guitar track is panned to the center, contrasting Page's main guitar tracks with counter-chords.
+A fourth guitar track adds "rock & roll licks."
+The song also utilizes piano tracks performed by Ian Stewart.

+Background and recording

-According to guitarist Jimmy Page, "Rock and Roll" developed from a spontaneous jam session, while the band were trying to finish recording "Four Sticks", at the Headley Grange mansion they had rented in Hampshire, England.
-John Bonham began by playing the drum introduction from the Little Richard song "Keep A-Knockin'" to which Page added a Chuck Berry-style guitar riff.
-The tapes were rolling and fifteen minutes later the basis of the song was completed.
-The song is performed in the key of A at a relatively fast tempo of 170 beats per minute.
+According to guitarist Jimmy Page, "Rock and Roll" developed from a spontaneous jam session that occurred after the band became frustrated while attempting to finish recording "Four Sticks" at the Headley Grange mansion they had rented in Hampshire, England.
+During a break, John Bonham began playing the drum intro to the 1957 song "Keep A-Knockin'" by Little Richard, to which Page added a Chuck Berry-style guitar riff.
+The rest of the band members reportedly joined in "one by one."
+Ian Stewart was also present at the session performing piano.
+Realizing the potential in the new idea, the band immediately put "Four Sticks" on the "back burner."
+The tapes were rolling, and after improvising the first section of the song, the basis of the rest of the song was completed in around fifteen minutes.

 Reception

+In 1972, American music critic and journalist Robert Christgau called it "simply the most dynamic hard-rock song in the music."
 Cash Box described it as a "rip-apart performance of one of best r&r revivalist tunes ever."
 In 2019, Rolling Stone ranked the song number 9 on its list of the 40 greatest Led Zeppelin songs.

-Live performances
+Live performance

 "Rock and Roll" was a key component of the band's setlist at Led Zeppelin concerts from 1971 on.
-Initially, Plant referred to it on stage as "It's Been A Long Time", which is the first line of the song.
-In 1972 it was elevated to the opening number of all concert performances and it retained this status until 1975.
+Initially, Plant referred to it on stage as "It's Been A Long Time", which is the opening lyric line of the song.
+In 1972, it was elevated to the opening number of all concert performances and it retained this status until 1975.
 For the band's 1977 North American tour, it became part of a medley encore with "Whole Lotta Love", and during 1979 and 1980 it became an encore in its own right.

+Plant's vocal melodies on the track were so high that he often had to alter the melodies during live performances that he could manage more easily.